Olympics 2024:

 Laudation by President Celeste Schenck:

-As a technology entrepreneur and thought leader, you have long believed that political responsibility should be the basis for all human action, and you have walked that talk.
-A citizen of the world, born of an American father and a French mother, growing up in Britain, studying in Paris, living now in California with your Iranian-American husband and young family, you have long championed the rights of those who could not defend their own.
+As a technology entrepreneur and thought leader, she has long believed that political responsibility should be the basis for all human action, and she has walked that talk.
+A citizen of the world, born of an American father and a French mother, growing up in Britain, studying in Paris, living now in California with her Iranian-American husband and young family, she has long championed the rights of those who could not defend their own.

-As a technology entrepreneur and thought leader, you have long believed that political responsibility should be the basis for all human action, and you have walked that talk.
-A citizen of the world, born of an American father and a French mother, growing up in Britain, studying in Paris, living now in California with your Iranian-American husband and young family, you have long championed the rights of those who could not defend their own.
+As a technology entrepreneur and thought leader, she has long believed that political responsibility should be the basis for all human action, and she has walked that talk.
+A citizen of the world, born of an American father and a French mother, growing up in Britain, studying in Paris, and living now in California with her Iranian-American husband and young family, she has long championed the rights of those who could not defend their own.

-A graduate of AUP and the Harvard Business School, you worked in early-stage startups, management consulting, and business development.
-During your 8 years at Google, which you joined in 2003, you held senior roles leading business development teams across Europe, Africa, Latin American, Asia and the Middle East that focused on building new social and web platforms.
-While at Google you felt drawn to the Palestinian cause, creating in Gaza a tech accelerator and coding academy that has become GazaSkyGeeks today, and on which board you still sit.
-You later produced two films about Gaza, Under Siege and The Idol.
-You have also been a long-serving member of Mercy Corps, a global humanitarian aid organization engaged in transitional environments that have experienced natural disaster, economic collapse, or conflict.
+A graduate of AUP and the Harvard Business School, she worked in early-stage startups, management consulting, and business development.
+During her 8 years at Google, which she joined in 2003, she held senior roles leading business development teams across Europe, Africa, Latin America, Asia, and the Middle East that focused on building new social and web platforms.
+While at Google, she felt drawn to the Palestinian cause, creating in Gaza a tech accelerator and coding academy that has become GazaSkyGeeks today, and on whose board she still sits.
+She later produced two films about Gaza, *Under Siege* and *The Idol*.
+She has also been a long-serving member of Mercy Corps, a global humanitarian aid organization engaged in transitional environments that have experienced natural disaster, economic collapse, or conflict.

-In 2013, recognizing that dollars, as much as votes, win elections in the US, you founded Crowdpac, a nonpartisan crowdfunding site for politics that empowers small-dollar donors and helps thousands of candidates run for office in the United States and United Kingdom.
+In 2013, recognizing that dollars, as much as votes, win elections in the US, she founded Crowdpac, a nonpartisan crowdfunding site for politics that empowers small-dollar donors and helps thousands of candidates run for office in the United States and the United Kingdom.
 The site evaluates political candidates on the basis of an algorithm based on three things: the way they vote, the things they say, and where they get their funding.
 It can help voters decide how to place their votes locally, but it can also help them direct their contributions to races country-wide where their most important issues are being foregrounded.
-This month, you become Crowdpac’s CEO.
+This month, she becomes Crowdpac’s CEO.

-Along with the exercise of political responsibility, you recognize the central role of education in a democracy.
-You have been a staunch believer in your alma mater, strengthening our efforts to support our students in the liberal-arts based, education-for-the-whole-person way that we do at AUP.
-Six years ago, with Mercy Corps you visited the Zaatari Refugee Camp in Jordan, where 25,000 people crossed the border in a single night fleeing the conflict in Syria, where 100,000 people live precariously today.
-You met there Mohammed Jabur, a young Syrian student who had been unable to finish his studies in his own country.
+Along with the exercise of political responsibility, she recognizes the central role of education in a democracy.
+She has been a staunch believer in her alma mater, strengthening their efforts to support their students in the liberal-arts based, education-for-the-whole-person way that they do at AUP.
+Six years ago, with Mercy Corps, she visited the Zaatari Refugee Camp in Jordan, where 25,000 people crossed the border in a single night fleeing the conflict in Syria, where 100,000 people live precariously today.
+She met there Mohammed Jabur, a young Syrian student who had been unable to finish his studies in his own country.
 He spoke only Arabic.
-After spending a year trying to get a university in the Middle East to take him, you brought him to us.
-Mohammed is today a beloved member of the AUP community, a business and computer science student with a future, a member of AUP’s BV Syria, a student club that partners with NGOs serving Syrian families in Paris.
+After spending a year trying to get a university in the Middle East to take him, she brought him to AUP.
+Mohammed is today a beloved member of the AUP community, a business and computer science student with a future, and a member of AUP’s BV Syria, a student club that partners with NGOs serving Syrian families in Paris.
 He is on his way to being fully trilingual.
-Mohammed is one of five students and promising young people you have supported, educated, and mentored.
-A woman of principle and heart, Gisel, you are a distinguished leader and a cherished member of the AUP community.
+Mohammed is one of five students and promising young people she has supported, educated, and mentored.
+A woman of principle and heart, Gisel is a distinguished leader and a cherished member of the AUP community.

 Olivia de Havilland